 Skip to Content

-Gain a unique, sought-after qualification, the only one in New Zealand recognised by world-leading business analytics software provider SAS.
+Gain a unique, sought-after qualification, the first one in New Zealand recognised by world-leading business analytics software provider SAS.

 The Master of Analytics with a major in business equips you with both the technical ability and the competence in critical thinking needed to transform massive amounts of data into information that is useful for crucial business decisions.

 The Master of Analytics is sponsored by the world’s leading business analytics software provider - SAS.
 That means that upon completion of this degree you will receive the globally-recognised SAS certification.